I dropped into Al Roya’s office and saw the ‘dummy’ of my book.

 Using a Heidelberg press, Continue reading “Printing my new book on Oman for its mid February launch”

-It was in 1986 that I first ventured into Bandar Jissah (often called Qantab Beach) in Muscat, along the dirt track which wound down the wadi towards I knew not, but the grand scenery was draw enough.
+It was in 1986 that I first ventured into Bandar Jissah in Muscat (the beach is often called Qantab Beach), along the dirt track which wound down the wadi towards I knew not, but the grand scenery was draw enough.

 I found the beach, in an amphitheatre of mountains cascading into the sea, and from it I have swum since then.

-Yesterday was probably the last time Continue reading “Bandar Jissah closes in Muscat Oman”
+Yesterday was probably the last time Continue reading “Bandar Jissah in Muscat Oman”